OverTheAirBrew/Ocelot.ConfigBuilder/README.md

 services.UseOcelotConfigBuilder(new OcelotConfigBuilderConfiguration
     {
     BaseUrl = "{your gateway url}",
-    OutputFileName = "{your output location of the file}, DownstreamHost = new OcelotConfigBuilderDownstreamHost("{your downstream host}", 80), Kubernetes = new KubernetesGeneration
+    OutputFileName = "{your output location of the file}", DownstreamHost = new OcelotConfigBuilderDownstreamHost("{your downstream host}", 80), Kubernetes = new KubernetesGeneration
     {